brimdata/zed/docs/zq/README.md

 is ZNG, then the runtime optimizes the query by performing an efficient, byte-oriented "pre-search" of the values required in the predicate.
-This pre-search scans the bytes that comprise a large buffer of values and looks for these values and  if they are not present, the entire buffer is discarded knowing no individual value in that buffer could have been found because the required serialized values were nowhere present in the buffer.
+This pre-search scans the bytes that comprise a large buffer of values and looks for these values and, if they are not present, the entire buffer is discarded knowing no individual value in that buffer could match because the required serialized values were not present in the buffer.

 For example, if the Zed query is
 ```